Spongiotic dermatitis

 • Lichen simplex: This type of eczema is caused by persistent rubbing or scratching of the skin.
 As a result, the skin appears thicker than normal.

-• Nummular eczema (also known as discoid eczema): This type of eczema produces one or more round, well-defined, red patches.
+• Nummular eczema (also known as discoid eczema): This type produces one or more round, well-defined, red patches.
 The exact cause of nummular eczema is unknown.
 However, in some patients, the rash will develop following a scratch, insect bite, burn, or exposure to a chemical irritant.

 • Stasis dermatitis: This type of eczema typically affects the legs.
 It is caused by poor circulation and may often be seen in people who have varicose veins.